C0ZEN/generator-cozen-angular/README.md

 # generator-altran-angular
 [![Software License][license-image]](LICENSE) [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Maintainability][code-climate-maintainability-image]][code-climate-maintainability-url] [![Test Coverage][code-climate-coverage-image]][code-climate-coverage-url]
-> Use it to help you create AngularJS applications using the internal library for Altran projects.
+> Use this yeoman generator to help you create AngularJS applications based to works properly with the Altran Angular Library.

 ## Installation

 If you're on Windows, do yourself a favor and use [cmder](http://cmder.net/) instead of `cmd.exe`.

-First, install [Yeoman](http://yeoman.io) and generator-altran-angular using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).
+First, install [Yeoman](http://yeoman.io) globally and the generator-altran-angular globally using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

 ```bash
 npm install -g yo